bitstarr/loadAtSight/readme.md

 ## Context
 You build a responsive website and want to load secondary information (sidebars, etc.) when they are really needed.

-Let's think of a mobile first responsive website.
+Let's think about a mobile first responsive website:
  * There is a box that you won't show on small screens.
  * The user turns its device or uses a mid sized screen.
  * Now there is enough space for this box.
  * Because you like performance, you don't load the content of the box for every user.
  * Instead you load it when the box is (or becomes) visible.

 So you initial page load is less and you don't need to load bits you won't use on small screens.
-Great itn't it?
+Great, isn't it?

 ## Usage